manyabansal406/Data-Analysis-Dashboard/README.md

 ## Dataset used;
 <a href="https://github.com/manyabansal406/Data-Analysis-Dashboard/blob/main/Attendance%20Sheet%202022-2023_Masked%20(1).xlsx">Dataset</a>
 ## Questions (KPIs)
-1 What is the overall attendance rate across departments and teams?
-2 Which employees have the highest and lowest attendance?
+1 What is the overall attendance rate across departments and teams?/n 2 Which employees have the highest and lowest attendance?
 3 What is the average working hours per employee per month?
 4 What is the absenteeism rate across different teams?